 Outback Value Free Quilt Pattern

 *I used the complete line of Outback Wife, by Gertrude Made for Ella Blue fabrics.
+Sadly, this fabric is no longer available.
+But don’t despair!
+Look at all the beautiful scrappy versions that have been made!
 If you are pulling from your stash or buying fabric for this project, I suggest the more variety of patterns and values you have, the better this quilt will be.

 Divide all the fabrics you have into two piles, light valued and dark valued.
 As you divide the fabrics, make quick decisions and don’t overthink this step.
+Use the Ruby Ruler by holding it up to your eyes as you look at your fabrics.
+It will help you determine which fabrics are more light value, and which are more dark (it can be deceiving!).
 Also keep in mind that some mid-ranged values can be read as dark or light in the quilt, it all depends on what they are paired with.
 Try putting some of these fabrics into both piles.

 A. Cut all the fabrics-